neoforged/.github/primers/26.2/index.md

 - `net.minecraft.world.item.trading`
     - `TradeRebalanceVillagerTrades` now extends `VillagerTrades`
     - `VillagerTrade` one constructor now takes in the raw `HolderSet` of `Enchantment`s instead of being optionally-wrapped
-- `net.minecraft.world.level.NaturalSpawner#getFilteredSpawningCategories` no longer takes in the `boolean`s for whether to spawn friendlies and enemies
+- `net.minecraft.world.level.NaturalSpawner#getFilteredSpawningCategories` no longer takes in the `boolean` for whether to spawn friendlies
 - `net.minecraft.world.level.block`
     - `BedBlock` no longer implements `EntityBlock`
     - `Block#updateEntityMovementAfterFallOn` replaced by `getBounceRestitution`